MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     - You must specify a profile when you install the scanner and the scanner database is named **AIPScannerUL_\<profile_name>**.
 The *Profile* parameter is also mandatory for Set-AIPScanner.

     - You can set a default label on all documents, even if documents are already labeled.
-Use the **Relabel files** option set to **On** with the new **Enforce default label** checkbox selected.
+In the scanner profile or repository settings, set the **Relabel files** option to **On** with the new **Enforce default label** checkbox selected.

     - You can remove existing labels from all documents and this act includes removing protection if it was previously applied by a label.
-This configuration is achieved in the scanner profile by setting the following:
+Protection applied independently from a label is preserved.
+This scanner configuration is achieved in the scanner profile or repository settings with the following settings:
     - **Label files based on content**: **Off**
     - **Default label**: **None**
     - **Relabel files**: **On** with the **Enforce default label** checkbox selected